robinsonb5-PRs/icepi-zero/README.md

 Check out the `firmware` folder for example code and compilation instructions!

+If you want to order this board, it uses a 1.2mm PCB with no requirement Stackup

 ## Contact

 If there is any questions DM `@Cyao` on Hackclub Slack or `cyao.` on Discord.
 Mail is also accepted at `cyao _at_ duck.com`.